How the protected online filing (PROOF) scheme can help you prevent fraudulent changes to your company.

 Your company’s PROOF status is displayed on its online overview screen and:

 - you’re registered for PROOF if the padlock icon is locked

 - you’re not registered for PROOF if the padlock icon is unlocked

 - your application is in progress if there is a clock icon

 When you cannot join PROOF

 If your company has an ongoing internal dispute between its officers, you will not be able join PROOF until it has been resolved.

 To leave the service select the ‘Leave PROOF’ link at the top of your company’s online overview screen.
 You’ll get an email confirming you’ve left the service.

 Once you’ve left the service your company will no longer be protected against fraudulent filings on paper.
-The registrar may also terminate the agreement with immediate effect under clause 8.2 of the PROOF terms and conditions.
+The registrar may also terminate the agreement with immediate effect under clause 8.2 of the.